So lets try to be a bit positive. A question. How is the GB and the JW Org moving forward SPIRITUALLY ?

 The vocal determination of Witnesses not to acquiesce to state demands should not cause observers to overlook the very real damage a ban would do to this community.
 Yes, Witnesses have faced similar challenges before and have dealt with them.
 For decades, they held their baptisms in local rivers and lakes under cover of night.
 In the post-Soviet period, new members were finally able to celebrate their baptisms in full view of their fellow believers at public conventions.
 A long-time Witness who attended one of these events in the early 1990s recalled, “What happiness, what freedom!”
 A new ban would mean a return to this underground life, to a hushed ceremony in cold waters.
 This is not what freedom of conscience looks like in modern states.

-Emily B. Baran is the author of Hello guest!
-Please register or sign in (it's free) to view the hidden content. .
+Emily B. Baran is the author of Dissent on the Margins: How Jehovah’s Witnesses Defied Communism and Lived to Preach About It.
 Her work explores the shifting contours of dissent and freedom in the Soviet Union and its successor states.
 She is Assistant Professor of History at Middle Tennessee State University.

 By The Librarian